 On average, new mobile devices with new hardware, software, and designs join the market every 12 months.
 Every couple of months, mobile operating systems are modified.

-Many mobile device manufacturers such as Samsung, LG, HTC, Motorola use the Android platform, but they customize the platform for their mobile devices because Android is open source.
+Many mobile device manufacturers such as Samsung, LG, HTC, and Motorola use the Android platform, but they customize the platform for their mobile devices because Android is open source.
 The devices are available in various sizes and types.

 Compare that to Apple, which has a more controlled environment, as they control the hardware.
 There is a range of devices available on the market for iPhone and iPad (Apple iOS).

 This is where testing in the mobile application development process differs significantly from web application testing.
 You can exit only on the Chrome browser in Windows by checking your web application.
 However, the mobile application has to be checked for smooth functioning for all users on various mobile devices or computer emulators.

 The complexity of mobile app testing on all mobile devices, the cost of ongoing support, and mobile device management are the main reasons companies tend to build shared mobile apps for a mobile platform (and often provide mobile devices to their users).